IsaccRojas/Engine/README.md

 ## Additional Notes

 The top-level `src/` directory contains a demonstration of the core library, which is being used for very basic testing and rapidly changes.
-It features the setup of the engine to quickly spawn several Objects subjected to gravity.

 This is a small personal project and was made for personal use.
 While it will be in continuous development, updates will not be consistent and the present code may not